 A distinct, but related, evolving concept is that of “Responsibility to Protect,” which promotes the idea that the international community has a responsibility to assist a State in fulfilling its primary responsibility of protecting the lives and wellbeing of those within its territory.
 The norm suggests that States are obligated to intervene diplomatically and/or militarily to prevent the commission of crimes such as genocide, war crimes, crimes against humanity, and ethnic cleansing.
 More information about the emerging norm of Responsibility to Protect can be found at the International Coalition for the Responsibility to Protect.

-- TRIAL (Track Impunity Always) provides an explanation of universal jurisdiction in its international law resources.
+- TRIAL (Track Impunity Always) International publishes a an annual review of universal jurisdiction cases and challenges.

 - Global Policy Forum provides resources on universal jurisdiction, along with relevant UN documents and other articles discussing universal jurisdiction.

-- Amnesty International’s report, Universal Jurisdiction: A Preliminary Survey of Legislation Around the World – 2012 Update summarizes domestic legislation incorporating universal jurisdiction.
+- Amnesty International’s 2012 report, Universal Jurisdiction: A Preliminary Survey of Legislation Around the World – 2012 Update summarizes domestic legislation establishing universal jurisdiction.

 - Beth Van Schaack’s 2013 article, Universal Jurisdiction Cases Involving U.S. Defendants, on Just Security catalogs universal jurisdiction cases brought in non-United States courts against U.S. personnel.